waku-org/docs.waku.org/docs/guides/run-nwaku-node.md

 title: Run a Nwaku Node
 ---

-Nwaku (formerly `nim-waku`) is a lightweight and robust Nim client for running a Waku node, equipped with tools to monitor and maintain a running node.
+Nwaku is a lightweight and robust Nim client for running a Waku node, equipped with tools to monitor and maintain a running node.
 Nwaku is highly configurable, enabling operators to select the [protocols](/overview/concepts/protocols) they want to support based on their needs, motivations, and available resources.

 This guide provides detailed steps to download, build, configure, and connect a `nwaku` node to the Waku Network.
 It also includes interacting with the node and finding its addresses.

-## Get the Node Binary
+## Get the Binary

 To run a node, you must have the `nwaku` binary.
 Nwaku provides multiple options for acquiring the node binary: